 Annual Report and Profit Statement

-The Jane and Aatos Erkko Foundation’s primary goal is to promote and support research and teaching in the fields of technology, economics and medicine.
+The Foundation’s primary goal is to promote and support research and teaching in the fields of technology, economics and medicine.
 Another goal is to promote arts and culture as well as sports and physical education and wellbeing in the interests of the Finnish nation.

-In 2022, the Foundation awarded a total of EUR 36.6 million (EUR 54.4 million in 2021) in grants for science and the arts.
-In 2021, the Foundation had granted EUR 20 million to the Architecture and Design Museum project, which increased the total amount of support for that year.
+In 2020, the Foundation awarded a total of EUR 45.2 million (EUR 33 million in 2019) in grants for science and the arts.
+Consequently, the total amount of grants in the year being reviewed clearly exceeded that of grants awarded in the previous years.

 The Foundation’s grant activities